FedAdapter: Efficient Federated Learning for Modern NLP: FedNLP Activation Cache

 \textbf{Opportunities} To reduce the client computation, we exploit two unique FedNLP opportunities: (i) Throughout a training session, a device participates in many FL rounds.
 Across rounds, the device executes local training on the same set of local samples.
 In typical FL scenarios, it takes tens of thousands of rounds till model convergence~\cite{bonawitz2019towards}. (ii) During on-device training, the weights of the bottom transformer blocks that do not have adapters inserted are fixed.
 Moreover, those untouched transformer blocks remain the same across FL rounds till \sys switches the tuning depth ($\S$\ref{sec:design:scheduler}).
 In our experiments we observe a tuning depth upgrading interval typically at hundreds to thousands of rounds.

 \textbf{The activation cache} Our key idea is to leverage both the static input and the fixed bottom layers so a client's computed activations can be reused across rounds.
 Assuming the cloud aggregator selects a device to train with depth $d_{prev}$ at round $r_{prev}$.
 During the training, the device also extracts the output of the last fixed bottom layer for each input batch, i.e., the output of the $(D-d_{prev})_{th}$ transformer layer and stores them in local storage.
 For the next time device $k$ is selected, it first inquires the cloud aggregator that how deep the model has been tuned since the last time it's selected, i.e., $d'=\max(d_{prev}, d_{prev+1}, \dots, d_{now})$.
 If $d'>d_{prev}$, it means the model has gone deeper.
 The transformer layers between $(D-d')_{th}$ and $(D-d_{prev})_{th}$ have been updated and the cached activations of $(D-d_{prev})_{th}$ transformer block have ``expired''.
 The output of the $(D-d')_{th}$ transformer layer needs to be recomputed and recached.
 Otherwise, if $d'\leq d_{prev}$, the first $d_{split}=D-d_{prev}$ transformer layers are not touched since round $r_{prev}$.
 Therefore, it can directly load the output of the $(D-d_{prev})_{th}$ layer from the cache and feed it into the training process without starting from scratch.
 The above process repeats when the device participates in training every time.
 The cache expiration incurs re-computations of bottom transformer blocks and compromises its profits.
 Fortunately, \sys's design of online configurator ($\S$\ref{sec:design:scheduler}) orchestrates with the caching technique by monotonously upgrading the tuning depth.
-The cache only expires when the tuning depth increases, e.g., at most 12 times for BERT, which is negligible in the end-to-end fine-tuning process.

-\textbf{Computation cost analysis} Using activation caching reduces the computations by $d_{split}/D$ at the forward pass.
-Figure~\ref{fig:design-cache-perf} shows per-batch training time on devices with various tuning depth.
-With activation caching, the training time decreases almost linearly with fewer adapter layers to be updated ($D-d_{split}$), and the improvement from caching mechanism increases significantly as well.
+To be noted, while cache mechanism has been widely exploited to accelerate on-device DNN inference~\cite{crankshaw2017clipper,shen2019nexus,han2016mcdnn}, we are the first to sense its opportunity in training tasks (FedNLP in this case) that naturally involves repeated computations on the same data.